mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 ## Transforms on Dataset

-Usually, the directly-loaded raw data cannot be directly fed into the neural network for training, and we need to preprocess the data at this time.
+Usually, the raw data cannot be directly fed into the neural network for training, and we need to preprocess the data at this time.
 MindSpore provides different kinds of data transforms that can be used with the Data Processing Pipeline for data preprocessing.
 All Transforms can be passed in via the `map` method to process the specified data columns.

 1. The `map` operation can add data transforms to a specified column of a dataset, apply the data transforms to each element of the column's data, and return a new dataset containing the transformed elements.